- Get Involved

 Independent Media Arts Preservation (IMAP) is committed to the independent artist working in with the variable medium.
 It provides preservation resources, classes, and advocacy.
 The site includes a section on Preservation 101, Cataloguing Project with a great Glossary of Terms.

-Inside Installations A three-year research project (2004-2007) into the care and administration of an installation artworks. views of conservation.
+Inside Installations was a three-year research project (2004-2007) into the care and administration of installation artworks.
 Over thirty complex installations were selected as case studies and were re-installed, investigated and documented.
-Good vocabularies for reference.

 Matters in Media Art, a collaborative project among the Tate, MoMA, SFMoMA, and is a "multi-phase project designed to provide guidelines for care of time-based media works of art", offering excellent sections on Aquisitions and Loans for time-based artworks, including excellent templates.